1977 visit by Anwar Sadat to Jerusalem: Visit

+Ahead of his trip to Israel, Sadat traveled to Damascus to sound out Syria's position directly with Assad.
+Refusing to alter his plans, he insisted on going to Jerusalem, remarking, "I am going; I always mean what I say."
+He also stated, "I will tell the Israelis in their very center: if you want to live in this region, these are the facts."
+Just hours after Sadat departed Damascus, two bombs detonated outside the Egyptian embassy, with no casualties disclosed immediately.
+The Egyptians subsequently organized a flight on November 18 for citizens who felt their safety was at risk.
+Support for the initiative also existed, with Saudi Arabia believed to have provided behind-the-scenes backing.
+In tandem, Tunisian President Habib Bourguiba extended his endorsement by sending his wife to Cairo with a personal letter commending the gesture as an advancement toward a "just and honorable peace".

+After taking off from Abu Suweir Air Base, the President's plane landed at Ben Gurion Airport at 8:03 p.m., carrying officials and reporters.
+President Ephraim Katzir and Prime Minister Menachem Begin received him at the airport, where both national anthems were played and cannons were fired in salute.

 “You want to live with us in this part of the world,” Sadat declared.
 “In all sincerity, I tell you, we welcome you among us, with full security and safety.”
 During the speech, he also fervently rejected Israeli sovereignty over the Old City of Jerusalem.
 After visiting Al Aqsa Mosque, Sadat toured the Church of the Holy Sepulchre.

+Motives

+Sadat justified his openness toward a diplomatic settlement and the potential establishment of bilateral relations through his deep conviction that the rules must be changed.
+In his view, protracted conventional wars subjected Egypt and the Arab nations to severe economic and human casualties without yielding a final solution for the restoration of occupied lands.
+On the economic and military fronts, he was aware of the structural challenges and internal crises exhausting Egypt, as well as the Western-supported Israeli technological and military supremacy that precluded a total military victory.
+Sadat maintained that Arab division and the lack of a clear, cohesive strategy among "confrontation states" undermined the collective bargaining stance, driving him to take unilateral action to retrieve Sinai and break the political stalemate.

 Aftermath

 Sadat's move was widely condemned by Arab leaders.
-In response, Arab leaders, including the leaders of Libya, Algeria, Syria, South Yemen, Iraq, and the Palestine Liberation Organization, met in Tripoli, Libya, on December 2 and 5, 1977.
+In response, Arab leaders, including the leaders of Libya, Algeria, Syria, South Yemen, Iraq, and the Palestine Liberation Organization, met in Tripoli, Libya, on 2 and 5 December 1977.

 Talks continued in the Egyptian city of Ismailia, with American mediation.
 In 1978, the two sides would reach a bilateral agreement at Camp David that culminated in a peace treaty.
 On 6 October 1981, while watching the annual parade that marked Egypt's initial success in the Yom Kippur War, Sadat was assassinated.
 Some claim that one of the motives for the murder was the peace agreement.